MicrosoftDocs/azure-dev-docs/articles/ai/includes/evaluations-procedure.md

     Your job is to answer questions to the best of your ability.
 You will be given sources but you should IGNORE them.
 Be creative!
     ```

-1. The config object should look like the following example, except that you replaced `results_dir` with your path:
+1. The configuration object should look like the following example, except that you replaced `results_dir` with your path:

     ```json
     {